Best foldable phones of 2025

 No wireless charging

 As our best overall foldable, there is a lot to love about the OnePlus Open, which we hope to see recreated in the OnePlus Open 2.
-I reviewed the OnePlus Open and said that the phone should be “a wakeup call for everyone.”
-Considering how it's OnePlus' first try at a foldable phone, it's really compelling how it's a baseline for any future foldable phone.
+When I reviewed the OnePlus Open, I said that the phone should be “a wakeup call for everyone.”
+Considering how it's OnePlus' first try at a foldable phone, it's really compelling how it still holds up today.

 OnePlus tried to put in as much as it could in this device, including some impressive cameras.
 If you want to go even further then you could grab the OnePlus Open Apex Edition.
 Compared to the base model the Apex Edition boosts the storage and adds pretty cool AI cutout features to make stickers from any photo you take.
 It also features a VIP mode that lets you turn off the camera and microphone for a little extra privacy.